rafaelaudy/rafaelaudy.github.io/foodforthought.md

 title: Food for thought
 permalink: /foodforthought/
 ---
-I like to get knowledge from a variaty of different sources so it is easier to maintain my radar updated.
-Here I will share my best sources of knowledge and I hope you find one of the helpfull:
+I like to get knowledge from a variaty of different sources so it is easier to maintain my radar updated. :p Here I will share my best sources of knowledge and I hope you find one of them helpfull:

-### Events that I am attending:
+### Events that I attended this year:

 * [Angular Connect](http://angularconnect.com/) - 20/10 to 21/10
 * [The London Web](http://www.meetup.com/londonweb/events/194463862/) - 18/6